vermont42/Podcasts/README.md

 * Average Length: 40:05

 ### CacaoCast
-* Description: After a change in focus, this podcast is now largely a "petit expérience de podcasting et de développement" about host Philippe Casgrain's continuing work on the iOS app Daylight.
+* Description: Two Quebecois software developers discuss their work and news from the Apple ecosystem.
 * Website: http://cacaocast.com/
 * Feed: http://cacaocast.com/Feed
 * Twitter: [@cacaocast](https://twitter.com/cacaocast)
-* Frequency: weekly
+* Frequency: intermittent
-* Average Length: 14:30
+* Average Length: 1:02:43

 ### CocoaConf Podcast
 * Description: This podcast, an outgrowth of the touring CocoaConf conference, consists of edited interviews with iOS/Mac developers, discussions of books of interest to iOS/Mac developers, and heads-ups about upcoming conferences.